EI-CoreBioinformatics/mikado/docs/Usage/Compare.rst

 This function is used to select both for the best match *for the transcript*, as well as to select among these matches for the best match *for the gene*.

 The interval tree data structure is created using Cython code originally part of the `bx-python <https://bitbucket.org/james_taylor/bx-python/overview>`_, kindly provided by `Dr. Taylor <mailto:james@taylorlab.org>`_ for modification and inclusion in Mikado.
-The code has been slightly modified for making it Python3 compliant.
+We subsequently integrated the improvements made on the code by Dr. Brent Pedersen in his :ref:`quicksect fork <https://github.com/brentp/quicksect>`.

+We further modified the original code for allowing "fuzzy matches", as in, allowing some leeway on how far the edges of the query interval are from the target intervals present in the tree.

 The .midx files storing the annotation for repeated compare runs are SQLite files.
 In them, Mikado will store for each gene its coordinates, its transcripts, and the location of exons and CDS features.
 MIDX files make repeated runs quite faster, as the program will not have to re-parse the GFF file.